labsyspharm/minerva-story-upload/README.md

 Click "Add File" and "Create New File"... then begin typing or pasting:

 In the "Name of file..." input, type:
- - `_data/`
+ - `_data/` (underscore in front)
- - your project name without spaces
+ - your project/paper name without spaces
  - `-2022/` (or the current year)
- - your story name without spaces
+ - your story/figure name without spaces
+ - `.json`

 The UI should now look like this: